Berri

 Berri faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 14.3%, significantly lower than the Australian average of 30.4%.
-This indicates both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.2%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.4%).
-Vocational credentials are prominent, with 35.6% of residents aged 15+ holding them - advanced diplomas at 7.4% and certificates at 28.2%.
+The area's university qualification rate is 14.3%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 10.2%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.4%).
+Vocational credentials are prevalent, with 35.6% of residents aged 15+ holding them, including advanced diplomas (7.4%) and certificates (28.2%).
+Educational participation is high, with 25.7% of residents currently enrolled in formal education: 10.9% in primary, 7.4% in secondary, and 2.1% in tertiary education.

 Frequently Asked Questions - Education